keycdn/cache-enabler/readme.txt

 = Features =
 * Efficient and fast disk cache engine
 * Automated and/or manual clearing of the cache
-* Manually purge the cache of specific pages
+* Manually clear the cache of specific pages
+* WP CLI cache clearing
 * Display of the actual cache size in your dashboard
 * Minification of HTML and inline JavaScript
 * WordPress multisite support